qiugh/taskager/README.md

-Taskager means task and manager.It is a scheduler for controlling task in frequency and amount.
+Taskager means task and manager.It is a scheduler for controlling execution of task in frequency and amount.

 # start
 npm install taskager